pjreddie/darknet/README.md

   * desirable that your training dataset include images with objects at diffrent: scales, rotations, lightings, from different sides, on different backgrounds

-  * desirable that your training dataset include images with non-labeled objects that you do not want to detect - negative samples without bounded box
+  * desirable that your training dataset include images with non-labeled objects that you do not want to detect - negative samples without bounded box (empty `.txt` files)

   * for training with a large number of objects in each image, add the parameter `max=200` or higher value in the last layer [region] in your cfg-file